kollinmurphy/dans-frappuccino-paradise/README.md

 ## Setup Procedure

 1. Make sure you have `node` installed.
-2. Clone the repo, `cd` into it, and run `npm run init`.
+2. Clone the repo, `cd` into it, and run `npm run setup`.
 This will initialize a SQLite database with the proper schema and seed it with some initial data, including the users `dan`, `employee`, and `user`, each with the password `password123`.
-3. You can run the site in development mode using `npm run start`.
+3. You can run the site in development mode using `npm run start`, or build it using `npm run build`.

 ## Build Instructions

-Just run `npm run build` and everything will work like a charm!
-It'll spin up a server on port 8080.
-View the front-end in the browser at `http://localhost:8080`.
+To create a productoin build, run `npm run build`.
+It'll spin up a server on port 3000.
+View the front-end in the browser at `http://localhost:3000`.

 ## Unit Testing Instructions

+For unit tests, we are using the Jest framework.
 The unit tests address several commonly identified uses including those found in the use case diagrams.
-The unit tests are located in @@@@.
-All unit test will be run by default, but it will be possible to run specific unit tests by inputting the number corresponding to the same use case.
-It is possible to test the following cases @@@@.
+The unit tests are located in the `tests` directory.
+To run the unit tests, run the command `npm test`.

 ## System Testing Instructions

 1. Make sure you have `node` installed: [node](https://nodejs.org/en/).
 2. Clone the repo, `cd` into it, and run `npm run init`.
 This will initialize an SQLite database with the proper schema and seed it with some initial data, including the users `dan`, `employee`, and `user`, each with the password `password123`.
-3. Run `npm run build`.
-This will start up a server on port 8080.
-View the front-end in the browser at `http://localhost:8080`.
-The current user types are `manager`, `employee`, `user`.
+3. Run `npm start`.
+This will start up a development server on port 3000.
+View the front-end in the browser at `http://localhost:3000`.

 ## Other development notes, as needed